Skip to main content

 });

-// date string to Date
+// convert date strings to Date objects

 const dateFields = fields.filter(f => f.type == "date");